DDvO/SolBatSim/README.md

 e.g., from [PVGIS](https://re.jrc.ec.europa.eu/pvg_tools/en/)
 and load profiles with a resolution of at least one hour (better: minute-based).
 It optionally produces statistical data per hour/day/week/month in CSV format.
-It optionally takes into account input limit and output crop of solar inverters.
+It optionally takes into account DC input limits and output curb of PV inverter.

 Various efficiency/loss parameters can be set freely, with reasonable defaults.
 Storage may be AC or DC coupled, with adjustable charge/discharge limits.